-For facilities producing ready-mix concrete, concrete block, brick or similar products, include in the nonstormwater discharge testing or evaluation a description of measures that ensure that process wastewater resulting from washing truck, mixers, transport buckets, forms or other equipment is discharged in accordance with OPDES wastewater permit requirements or is recycled.
-This testing or evaluation must be certified in accordance with Part 9.16.
+For facilities producing ready-mix concrete, concrete block, brick or similar products, include in the non-stormwater discharge testing or evaluation a description of measures that ensure that process wastewater resulting from washing trucks, mixers, transport buckets, forms or other equipment is discharged in accordance with OPDES wastewater permit requirements or is recycled.
+This testing or evaluation must be certified in accordance with Part 8.16.